 The Fouga Magister was a lightweight vintage jet that was mostly used for both basic and intermediate flight training.

-Can a Civilian Fly a Fighter Jet?
+A Civilian Can Even Fly a Fighter Jet

 Civilians can fly demilitarized fighter jets provided they have the relevant credentials.